golanlevin/60-212/2024/syllabus/60-212_syllabus_fall2024.md

 ### Policies for Open-Ended Creative Projects
 For your open-ended creative projects, there are no “correct answers”.
 Your curiosity, creativity, ingenuity and originality are prized.

-You may borrow code or ideas from other sources, within the limits of “reasonable person” principles described below, provided you attribute your sources.
+You may borrow code or ideas from other sources, within the limits of principles described below, provided you acknowledge your sources.
 Your projects will likely be discussed and critiqued in front of (and with the assistance of) your peers.
-In some cases, your work may appear, publicly, on the open Internet.

 As art students, you are expected or invited to make extensive use of open-source toolkits, libraries and tutorials.
 When working in this way, much like a knitting circle, our classroom is structured around peer instruction, in which students are expected to help each other learn.